-The need for this transfer can be caused by a number of scenarios some of which are listed below.
-Clearly this can be a sensitive process, fortunately First Choice have been helping people successfully transfer their equity and / or release capital for around 25 years.
-Furthermore we appreciate you need to know the facts and figures in detail before you can make a decision, so our first step is to provide you with a free confidential quotation - without any obligation to proceed.
+The need for the transfer can be caused by a number of scenarios some of which are listed below.
+Clearly this can be a sensitive process, fortunately First Choice have been helping people successfully transfer their equity, complete a buyout or release capital for over 30 years.
+Furthermore we appreciate you need to know the facts and figures in detail before you can make any decision.
+So our first steps are to establish your options and provide you with a free confidential quotation - without any obligation to proceed.

 Reasons For Transferring EquityMost requirements will be from the four main reasons for considering transferring equity below.
 Each will carry its own particular private scenario but they generally come down to:

 Put simply, a transfer of equity is when someone is added or removed from the title deeds of a property.
 This also applies to the mortgage deed where there is a mortgage on the property.
 It can be done for a number of reasons and if you are considering transferring some of the equity in your property it is best to speak to an expertto make sure you can get it sorted hassle free.
 If there is a mortgage involved, sometimes things can get tricky but we can often help.
 With 25 years experience in the industrywe have successfully helped many clients trying to transfer equity with a whole host of scenarios, if you want to know the options available through us simply get in touch.

 Equity Transfer DefinitionA transfer of equity is the legal process whereby the ownership of a share or interest in the property is transferred from one person to another, effectively changing the people who currently own the property.
 If there is no mortgage on the property this can be done right away and your main consideration should be how you want the property to be jointly owned.
 If you are unsure of the different types of ownership a solicitor will be able to help you decide the best course of action for your circumstance.
 If the property currently has a mortgage secured against it there are a few more hoops you have to jump through as the mortgage has to be changed as well because the person being removed from the property will no longer own the property or the equity in it, they will not want to be liable for any debts (mortgages or homeowner loans) secured against it.
 Contact our support team on one of the above numbers to speak to our experienced transfer advisers for a confidential conversation about your equity transfer needs with no obligation to proceed.

 Transfer Of Equity MortgageHaving a mortgage secured against a property doesn`t necessarily prohibit you from carrying out a transfer of equity it simply means that you have to have the mortgage amended to reflect the new owners.
 If you wish to remain with your current provider you will need to approach them for consent to amend the mortgage deed.
 This will often involve going through new affordability checks and a credit scoring process for them to establish if they are happy for it to go ahead, if they do not agree to the change you will not be able to transfer the equity in the property.
 Fortunately, staying with the same provider isn`t the only feasible solution.
 Approaching an intermediary like ourselves can often be an effective option as we can source the most suitable transfer of equity mortgage for those looking to be transferred onto the property, rather than trying to stay with a lender purely because they are the existing provider as this may not be the most competitive available.

-For whatever the reason or the situation that might call for you to carry out a transfer of equity feel free to give us a call.
-Our understanding advisers have dealt with a whole host of scenarios involving equity transfers from the plain and simple to those that require that extra bit of care and have successfully sorted the mortgages when they were needed most.
+Whatever the reason or situation that might call for you to carry out a transfer of equity - feel free to give us a call.
+Our understanding advisers have dealt with a whole host of scenarios involving equity transfers from the plain and simple to those that require that extra bit of nuance and have successfully sorted the mortgages when they were needed most.
 Call us free from a landline on 0800 298 3000 or on our mobile friendly number at 0333 003 1505.

-You will probably now have a fairly good understanding when it comes to the basic aspects of why and how you might transfer equity in your property but it is also important to get to grips with the process involved and what actually happens.First and foremost, if there is a mortgage involved with the transfer of equity this needs to be addressed.
+Procedures for obtaining equity transfer.You will probably now have a fairly good understanding when it comes to the basic aspects of why and how you might transfer equity in your property but it is also important to get to grips with the process involved and what actually happens.First and foremost, if there is a mortgage involved with the transfer of equity this needs to be addressed.
 Once that stage is completed, it is down to the solicitors.
 They will initially request an up to date legal title from the land registry so that they can then draw up a transfer deed which needs to be signed by all parties involved, if any money is being exchanged it is sent to the solicitors involved before completion can take place.
 Depending on the individual case it may be necessary to pay stamp duty land tax or take out insolvency act indemnity insurance.With all of the technical terms involved a transfer of equity can sometimes seem daunting and complex which is why it is best to speak to a knowledgeable adviser who can help you answer questions you might not even know needed answering.
 Complete the one minute online application form at the top of the page and we can get back to you.
 Once we have established a few key details when can provide you with a free quote with absolutely no obligation to proceed.

 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.